1. Home

 You should consider what activities you plan on doing on your trip.
 Some aren't covered by standard travel insurance.
 When you buy a policy, you can add extra cover for an added cost.

 • Water sports, such as jet skiing and scuba diving, are popular tourist activities in Dubai.
 Some standard travel insurance policies cover these, but you should always check.
-If they’re not covered, it’s worth considering adding extra cover.
+If they’re not covered, it’s worth considering a specialist scuba diving travel insurance policy or water sports cover.

-• If you plan on visiting the Ski Dubai snow park, you might need a winter sports add-on.
+• If you plan on visiting the Ski Dubai snow park, you might need ski cover.
 Basic travel insurance doesn’t normally cover outdoor skiing as there are additional risks involved.
 If you’re planning a visit, check with your insurer to see if you need additional cover.

 • Golf cover can be a separate add-on or included as part of a business travel insurance policy to cover any golfing equipment you take on your trip.
 This covers loss, damage or theft of your belongings.